Symskill: Symbol and Skill Co-Invention for Data-Efficient and Reactive Long-Horizon Manipulation: Problem Statement

 We consider the problem of learning from play in \textit{deterministic}, \textit{fully observed} manipulation domains.
 Let $\allobj$ be the set of objects, where each object $o \in \allobj$ is assigned to a type $\type(o)$ drawn from a predefined finite set $\alltypes$.
 Let $\allframes = \{ee\}\cup\{o:o\in\allobj\}$ denote the set of kinematic frames of end-effector and object frames.

 A pose $\pose\in SE(3)$ comprises position and orientation; ${}^{A}\pose_{B}\in SE(3)$ denotes the pose of frame $B$ expressed in frame $A$.
 At time $t$, the continuous state in world frame is

-Consistent with related works that also assume access to complete object states in simulation or via fiducial-based perception systems \cite{keller2025neuro, silver2023predicate}, we assume a perception module that provides $\state$ of all objects at each timestep.
+Consistent with related works that also assume access to complete object states in simulation or via fiducial-based perception systems \cite{keller2025neuro, silver2023predicate}, we assume an having a perception module that provides tracked 6D poses and object types for all task-relevant objects at each timestep.

 \textbf{Problem Setup.} We are given $N$ unlabeled and \emph{unsegmented} robot demonstrations,